A Categorification of Quantum sl_3 Projectors and the sl_3 Reshetikhin-Turaev Invariant of Tangles

 where $C^i$ is a ($q$-linear) direct sum of webs annihilated by $\tilde{P}_w$ for $i>0$ and $C^0$ is the direct sum of an identity web with webs annihilated by $\tilde{P}_w$.
 If $V$ is one such (non-identity) web, equation \eqref{catknottedspider} gives

 It then follows, using Propositions \ref{replacement} and \ref{contractiblelem}, that

 \end{proof}

 \begin{prop} The complex assigned to a labeled, framed tangle according to Definition \ref{invt} is invariant up to homotopy under $R2$ and $R3$ Reidemeister moves and under choice of where along a component the categorified projector is inserted. \end{prop} \begin{proof} The preceding lemma shows that the categorified projector can be slid along a component to any desired location without changing the complex up to homotopy.
 Invariance under $R2$ and $R3$ Reidemeister moves follows since we can assume that the projector is not located in the region of the knot diagram where the moves take place. \end{proof} Theorem \ref{3} follows from Proposition \ref{proplast}, Theorem \ref{2}, and the similarities in the definitions of the categorified and decategorified invariants.
-The categorified invariant is readily computable, as the following examples show.